France celebrates virus heroes on redesigned Bastille Day

 PARIS (AP) — Ambulance drivers, supermarket cashiers, postal workers.
 Medics who died fighting COVID-19.
 France is honoring them all on its biggest national holiday Tuesday, recalibrating Bastille Day’s usual grandiose military parade to celebrate heroes of the coronavirus pandemic instead.

-This years’ commemoration will also pay homage to former President Charles de Gaulle, eight decades after the historic appeal he made to opponents of France’s Nazi occupiers that gave birth to the French Resistance.
+This years’ commemoration is also paying homage to former President Charles de Gaulle, 80 years after the historic appeal he made to opponents of France’s Nazi occupiers that gave birth to the French Resistance.

-But the battle against the virus, which has claimed more than 30,000 lives in France, is expected to be the main focus of the official event in central Paris, as President Emmanuel Macron seeks to highlight France’s successes in combating its worst crisis since World War II.
+But the battle against the virus, which has claimed more than 30,000 lives in France, is the main focus of the official event in central Paris, as President Emmanuel Macron seeks to highlight France’s successes in combating its worst crisis since World War II.

 “This ceremony will be the symbol of the commitment of an entire nation,” Macron said in a speech to military officials Monday.
 “It will also be the symbol of our resilience.”

 Across town from the the Place de la Concorde, protesters plan to highlight France’s failures during the pandemic.
-Medical workers and others who decried mask shortages and cost cuts that left one of the world’s best health care systems ill-prepared for the galloping spread of the virus are expected to demonstrate.
+Among those expected to demonstrate are medical workers who decried mask shortages and cost cuts that left one of the world’s best health care systems ill-prepared for the galloping spread of the virus.

 The destination of their protest march wasn’t chosen by chance: They’re set to head to Bastille plaza, the former home of a royal prison that rebels stormed on July 14, 1789, symbolically marking the beginning of the French Revolution.